nyu-bigdata-class/final-project-report/ny736-va2083/report.md

 Resource allocation is very crucial in a cluster where many users compete with each other over multiple resources.
 [Dominant Resource Fairness](http://web.eecs.umich.edu/~mosharaf/Readings/DRF.pdf) computes the share of each resource allocated to a user.
 It defines dominant resource of a user as the resource with maximum share among all the resources allocated to the user.
-DRF seeks to maximize the minimum dominant share across all users.
-For example, if dominant resource of user X is CPU and dominant resource of user X is  memory, DRF attempts to equalize user A’s share of CPUs with user B’s share of memory.
+DRF seeks to maximize the minimum dominant share across all users.For example, if dominant resource of user X is CPU and dominant resource of user Y is  memory, DRF attempts to equalize user X’s share of CPUs with user Y’s share of memory.
 DRF is essentially max-min fairness if we restrict the number of resources to one.
 # Approach